Were You Injured When A Motor Vehicle Defect Caused An Accident?

 Unlike other personal injury claims, the injury victim in a product defect generally does not need to show that the defendant was negligent.
 There are so many individuals and companies involved in designing, manufacturing, and selling vehicles that it would be difficult for the injury victim to know who was responsible for the accident.

 Generally, the injury victim needs to show that the product was defective as designed or manufactured when it left the manufacturer, the product was used as intended, and the defect caused the injury.
 Talk to your Georgia vehicle defect lawyer about your case and what options you may have for compensation.

 Under Georgia product liability laws, the parties responsible for causing injury or harm may be liable to the injury victim for damages.
 The individuals or companies liable in a product defect lawsuit may have to compensate the injury victim and/or the victim’s family for losses caused by the defect.
 Damages in a product liability lawsuit can include:

 - Medical bills,

 - Pain and suffering.

-At The Kaplan Firm, PC, our attorneys have decades of experience fighting for our clients who have been victims of product defect injuries in Georgia.
+At The Kaplan Firm, P.C., our attorney has decades of experience fighting for our clients who have been victims of product defect injuries in Georgia.
 There is a limited time to file your accident claim.
 If you wait too long, your claim may be denied, leaving you without compensation for your injuries, medical bills, and lost wages.
-Contact us today at our Roswell, Georgia location for a free initial consultation.
+Contact us today at our Marietta, Georgia location for a free initial consultation.